naslab-projects/ME597-Fall2024/4-Navigation/1-Lab_4_instructions.md

 You will need to upload this file into [Google Colab](https://colab.research.google.com/) to work with it.
 Go through the jupyter notebook and implement the A* algorithm for the map obtained during previous tasks with the navigation stack.

-Take this opportunity to learn how the BFS, Dijstra and A* algorithms are implemented.
+Take this opportunity to learn how the BFS, Dijkstra, and A* algorithms are implemented.

 ### Week 9: Navigation, Part I
 In this lab, you will perform navigation in simulation, in preparation for hardware implementation next week.